 Together with IEA's PIRLS, ICILS and ICCS, TIMSS data are recognized by UNESCO as a solid evidence base for researchers, educators, and policymakers interested in monitoring progress towards Sustainable Development Goal (SDG) 4: obtaining a quality education for all.
 For example, the Low International Benchmarks established by TIMSS and PIRLS are recognized as the most appropriate measures of the 'SDG minimum proficiency level' (indicator 4.1.1) for numeracy and literacy.
 Students who achieve this level in TIMSS fourth grade mathematics can add and subtract whole numbers, have some understanding of multiplication by one-digit numbers, can solve simple word problems, and have some knowledge of simple fractions, geometric shapes, and measurements.

 Read about IEA's support for, and contribution to, SDG measures.

 TIMSS, a project of IEA, is directed by the TIMSS & PIRLS International Study Center at Boston College, United States.

-Other partners involved with TIMSS are Statistics Canada and Educational Testing Service (ETS) in the United States.
+Other partners involved with TIMSS are Statistics Canada, Educational Testing Service (ETS) and RTI.
 As in all IEA studies, the international coordination and development are undertaken in close cooperation with the national research coordinators of participating countries.